NR-NJN/Net-AI-ML-Final/README.md

 # AI Data Center Optimizer

-An AI-driven simulation of a data center that optimizes container placement in real-time to minimize network congestion and energy usage.
+An AI driven simulation of a data center that optimizes container placement in real-time to minimize network congestion and energy usage.

 ## Installation & Setup